-While all houseplants need some sunshine, these varieties require less than most.
+All houseplants need some sunshine, but these low-light indoor plants require far less than most.

-Maybe your living room doesn’t get the natural light you’d like or your office needs something green but the closest thing to the sun is a flickering fluorescent light.
-That doesn’t mean that you can’t have a plethora of pretty houseplants!
-In fact, there are plenty of on-trend and beautiful houseplants that don't need sunlight (okay, all plants need at least a little sun, but these can survive with less than most).
-To figure out the top low-light houseplants for these tricky spaces in our homes, we spoke to plant pro Phoebe Poole of Weatherlow Florals.
-Here are her picks for the best houseplants for a room that’s short on sunshine.
+Maybe your living room doesn't get the natural light you'd like or your office needs something green but the closest thing to the sun is a flickering fluorescent light.
+That doesn't mean that you can't have a plethora of pretty houseplants!
+In fact, there are plenty of on-trend and beautiful houseplants that don't need sunlight (OK, all plants need at least a little sun, but these can survive with less than most).
+To figure out the top low-light indoor plants for these tricky spaces in our homes, we spoke to plant pro Phoebe Poole of Weatherlow Florals.
+Here are her picks for the best low-light plants for a room that's short on sunshine.

 Incredibly tolerant of neglect, snake plants do well tucked into that awkward corner that’s far from a window.
 Their cool, modern pointed leaves with variegated colors look beautiful in a small pot or a large planter.
 “Water when the top layer of the soil is completely dry, which usually takes about two to three weeks,” explains Poole.

-You’ve probably seen the green or green and white variegated leaves of this hanging plant in many office settings.
+You’ve probably seen the green or green-and-white variegated leaves of this low-light hanging plant in many office settings.
 “Spider plants grow like weeds if you keep them trimmed and you don’t let them rot,” she says.
 “Keep a saucer underneath a pot with drainage to avoid that.”

 You’ll also want to pull dead bits and leaves out of the pot.
 “It’s better to cut off a dying leaf or tendril, because then the plant puts more energy into new growth instead of trying to keep that leaf alive.”

-There are tons of varieties of ivy; some are pure green, while others have white and green variegation.
+Popular for outdoor gardens and the sides of buildings, ivy is also a great low-light indoor plant.
+There are tons of varieties of ivy; some are pure green, while others have white-and-green variegation.
 Their cascading waves of leaves are very tolerant of neglect and you only need to water them when they’ve dried out completely.
 You never want them to be soggy.